Hiking and walking through Las Alpujarras

 Junta de los Rios - Berchules

-Leave the village via the path called Junta de los Rios which is part f the old road to Lanteira, and old route used by herdsmen, which linked the regions of Alpujarra and Sened.
+Leave the village via the path called Junta de los Rios which is part of the old route used by herdsmen, which linked the regions of Las Alpujarras.

 The people of Alpujarra used this route for exporting silk, fruit and vegetables and for importing cereals.
-Follow a track for some time next to and aqueduct, then leaving behind the Tajo del Campanario on your right, continue to the spot known as "Junta de los Rios Chico y Grande", or Meeting of the Big and Little Rivers.
+Follow a track for some time next to a water channel, then continue to the spot known as "Junta de los Rios Chico y Grande", or Meeting of the Big and Little Rivers.

-As you continue along this route you will see on your right, on the other side of th eGrande River, the "Tajos del REyecillo", a cave which pvovided shelter and a hiding place for the last of the Moorish Kings, Aben Aboo.
+As you continue along this route you will see on your right, on the other side of the Rio Grande, the "Tajos del Reyecillo", a cave which provided shelter and a hiding place for the last of the Moorish Kings, Aben Aboo.

 The path climbs up the east flank of Cerro Picacho, passing the ruins of several abandoned cortijos.